umdsais/puppet-bamboo-2/README.md

 ## Development and Contributing

-Please feel free to raise any issues here for bug fixes and feature requests.
+Please submit a ticket for any issues, bug fixes, questions, and feature requests.

 Pull requests with passing tests and updated tests are appreciated.
+Please add yourself to the `CONTRIBUTORS` file and update the `README` for documentation if appropriate.

 [Travis CI](https://travis-ci.org/joshbeard/puppet-bamboo) is used for testing.